stoufexis/raft/README.md

 Three commands are supported:
 * Get: recovers the value of a set of keys
-* Update: sets the value of one or more keys
+* Update: sets the values of a set of keys
-* TransactionUpdate: sets the value of one or more keys, as long as a set of reference keys have not changed in value since a previous Get.
+* TransactionUpdate: sets the value of a set of keys, as long as a set of reference keys have not changed in value since a previous Get.
 If the reference keys have changed the client is prompted to retry.
 This effectively implements optimistic locking and thus serves as a simple transaction mechanism.

 A docker image of a key-value store node can be built via `sbt> kvstore / Docker / publishLocal` and a docker compose configuration is provided for setting up a cluster of 3 nodes, along with an nginx proxy.